crocoro-familiy/agent-beat-personagym/README.md

 ## agent-beat-personagym
 Green and White Agent implementation built on top of the a2a framework for PersonaGym, and integrate to the Agent-Beat platform.
+The Persona Gym codebase is refactored to reflect the suggested format by the AgentBeat developer.

 ## Prerequisites